 Organization: Substance Abuse and Mental Health Services Administration

 Institute for Research, Education & Training in

-The Online Training section of IRETA's website offers multiple web-based training opportunities on substance use, addiction, and related topics.
+Offers multiple web-based training opportunities for addiction counselors, social workers, mental health providers, and allied healthcare providers on substance use, addiction, and related topics.

-The report describes findings from the pilot of the Rural Opioid Overdose Reversal program, including training and outreach resources that were useful to the grant recipients.
-Lessons learned are organized under three categories: building partnerships; providing effective outreach and training; and referral to treatment.
+Describes findings from the Rural Opioid Overdose Reversal (ROOR) pilot program.
+Organizes lessons learned under three categories: building partnerships, providing effective outreach and training, and referral to treatment.

 Organization(s): National Organization of State Offices of Rural Health